jethornton/flexgui/docs_flex/source/plotter.rst

 DRO
 ---

-The font size can be set in the ini file by adding in the [DISPLAY] section DRO_FONT_SIZE = n where n is an integer.
+The font size can be set in the ini file by adding in the [FLEXGUI] section DRO_FONT_SIZE = n where n is an integer.
 The default size is 12.